Why Won’t Religion Just Leave Us Alone?

 — Religion hijacks foreign policy away from self-interest in order to serve what are alleged to be holy instructions.

-But religion isn’t necessarily against everything.
+All that said, religion isn’t necessarily against everything.
 Churches and religious institutions — and those who support them — are for lots of things.
 They overwhelmingly favor policies some might even consider hypocritical.

-Here’s a short list of things religion (and religious people) tend to favor:
+Here’s a shortlist of things religion (and religious people) tend to favor:

 — Religion favors the death penalty.